The Williams Companies Inc. (WMB) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of WMB

-Bernstein, on the other hand, stated in their research note that they expect to see WMB reach a price target of $34, previously predicting the price at $37.
-The rating they have provided for WMB stocks is “Mkt Perform” according to the report published on February 27th, 2023.
+Many brokerage firms have already submitted their reports for WMB stocks, with Truist repeating the rating for WMB by listing it as a “Hold.”
+The predicted price for WMB in the upcoming period, according to Truist is $31 based on the research report published on March 28th of the current year 2023.

-Barclays gave a rating of “Equal Weight” to WMB, setting the target price at $37 in the report published on January 18th of the current year.
+Bernstein gave a rating of “Mkt Perform” to WMB, setting the target price at $34 in the report published on February 27th of the current year.

 Insider Trading